Appeals against NCGP administrative processes

 Step 1: Submit an appeal to the ARC

 Appeals must be made on the appeals form available from the ARC's website.
-The form must be lodged through the research office of the Administering Organisation which submitted the original proposal, and be received within 28 days of the notification date to the Administering Organisation of proposal outcomes.
+The form must be lodged through the research office of the Administering Organisation which submitted the original application, and be received within 30 days of the notification date to the Administering Organisation of application outcomes.

 Applicants should provide the ARC with all the information necessary to enable the appeal to be considered without the need for further written or oral explanation or reference to additional material.